imshaheer/CYBER-Shop-Managent-System/README.md

 2. ProductManager.java
 3.	products.txt: The text file used to store the product information.
 Each line represents a product and includes the name, price, and quantity separated by spaces.

-Contributing
+Contributing:
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
 Contributions such as bug fixes, additional features, or code improvements are highly appreciated.

-Acknowledgments
+Acknowledgment:
-This project was developed as a part of the first semester curriculum.
-Special thanks to the professors and teaching assistants for their guidance and support.
+This project was developed as a part of the Second semester curriculum.
+Special thanks to the Professor for guidance and support.

 This project serves as a practical demonstration of core programming concepts and file handling techniques, making it suitable for academic purposes or as a starting point for building more complex shop management systems.